Jose Baxter: Memphis 901

 On 19 February 2020, Baxter joined American side Memphis 901 FC, a member of the second-tier USL Championship.

 He retired on 8 August 2021 at the age of 29.

 International career

 Baxter has represented England at both U16 and U17 levels.
 He played in the first two games of the 2009 Under 17 European Championships but missed the third after picking up two yellow cards.

+Coaching career

+After retiring as a player, Baxter returned to his former club to work as a coach as part of the Everton academy.
+In May 2025, he joined the Malaysia national team as assistant coach.

 Personal life

 Having grown up on Merseyside, Baxter is a fan of local team Liverpool.
 In October 2009, Baxter was one of three men arrested in Kirkby on suspicion of possession of cannabis with intent to supply, and on suspicion of possessing counterfeit money.
 He was subsequently released without charge.